WAYGU CASH (WAYGU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WAYGU CASH Historical Price

-According to the latest data gathered on WAYGU CASH live price page, the current price of WAYGU CASH is 0.00103579USD.
-The circulating supply of WAYGU CASH(WAYGU) is 999.88M WAYGU , giving it a market capitalization of $1.04M.
+According to the latest data gathered on WAYGU CASH live price page, the current price of WAYGU CASH is 0.00100929USD.
+The circulating supply of WAYGU CASH(WAYGU) is 999.88M WAYGU , giving it a market capitalization of $1.01M.

 In the past month, WAYGU CASH has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that WAYGU could witness further price changes in the near future.